cypress-io/cypress/docs/source/guides/core-concepts/interacting-with-elements.md

 </button>
 ```

-Oftentimes either the `<i>` or `<span>` element is covering the coordinate we're attempting to interact with.
-In those cases, its totally fine and we'll even provide note this for you in the Command Log.
+Oftentimes either the `<i>` or `<span>` element is covering the exact coordinate we're attempting to interact with.
+In those cases, the event fires on the child.
+We even note this for you in the {% url "Command Log" overview-of-the-gui#Command-Log %}.

 ## Scrolling

-Before interacting with an element we will *always* scroll it into view (including all of its parent containers).
+Before interacting with an element we will *always* scroll it into view (including any of its parent containers).

+{% note info %}
+Remember, this logic only applies to {% urlHash "commands that are actionable" Actionability %}.
+We do **not** scroll to find elements when traversing the DOM, in a {% url "`cy.get()`" get %} or {% url "`.find()`" find %} command for example.
+{% endnote %}

 However, the scrolling algorithm works by scrolling the very top pixel to the highest scrollable point.
 Remember, Cypress tests are meant to be deterministic.
 Tests should always run the same way every time.
 Even if an element is 'already' visible, it could be in that position indeterminately, and therefore we always scroll it the same way.

 However, when we "scroll" the page that can actually create other issues that we account for.

-For instance, when we calculate that the element is currently being covered by an element other than its direct descendants / children, then we'll actually "nudge" the page by scrolling it a tiny bit.
+For instance, when we calculate that the element is currently being covered by a parent element, then we'll actually "nudge" the page by scrolling it a tiny bit.

 This most often happens when you have a "sticky nav" that is fixed to the top of the page.
 By scrolling the element to the top, it can sometimes end up "underneath" this nav.

 Our algorithm *should* detect this and will continually "nudge" the page by scrolling the page over and over until the element is no longer hidden.

-This should match a real users behavior.

 ## Coordinates